ScarCruft Infects Gaming Platform with BirdCall Malware

 Technical analysis: social engineering and vulnerability exploitation 🛡️

 BirdCall operates as a remote access trojan that collects credentials, screenshots, and sensitive files.
 On Windows, it disguises itself as legitimate game updates or patches; on Android, it requests excessive permissions after an apparently normal installation.
 The attack exploits known vulnerabilities in outdated operating system versions and uses stolen digital certificates to evade detection.
-Researchers point out that the compromised platform did not apply critical security patches, allowing the malware to persist for weeks.
+Researchers note that the compromised platform did not apply critical security patches, allowing the malware to persist for weeks.

 Update the game or your data takes a trip to Pyongyang 🎮